 - a.
-Perchloric acid should be stored separately from other chemicals, and must never be stored with known incompatible materials. - b.
-No more than 2 L of 20% v/v perchloric acid may be stored in a laboratory. - c.
-Perchloric acid should be stored in the original container or a clear glass or Teflon bottle utilizing a non metallic cap with Teflon seal. - d.
-Containers of perchloric acid must be stored using secondary containment glass or ceramic trays that will contain the entire volume of stored acid in a designated metal acid storage cabinet. - e.
-Perchloric acid must be stored in such a manner that, in the event of breakage, the spilled acid will not contact flammable materials, wood or similar combustible materials. - f.
-Stored perchloric acid must be inspected at least monthly and if any discolouration is noted it must be disposed of immediately.
-See Waste Disposal. - g.
+Store perchloric acid separately from other chemicals and never store with known incompatible materials. - i.
+Do not store with organic acids - b.
+Do not store more than 2 L of 20% v/v perchloric acid in a laboratory. - c.
+Store perchloric acid in the original container or a clear glass or Teflon bottle utilizing a nonmetallic cap with Teflon seal. - i.
+Avoid tinted or opaque containers to aid with inspecting discolouration - d.
+Store containers of perchloric acid using secondary containment glass or ceramic trays in an acid storage cabinet. - e.
+Store perchloric acid in such a manner that, in the event of breakage, the spilled acid will not contact flammable materials, wood or similar combustible materials. - f.
+Inspect perchloric acid at least monthly - i.
+Dispose immediately any discoloured perchloric acid - g.
 If crystals have formed around the bottom of the bottle or around the threads of the cap, there is a potential explosion hazard.
-The perchlorate crystals are shock and friction sensitive and can explode if disturbed.
 Do NOT move the bottle.
 Evacuate the lab posting a 'Do Not Enter' sign then immediately contact OHSE for assistance.